 In the 18th century, a whole range of works catered to new arrivals in London.
 Alison O’Byrne explores how these works – including guidebooks, pocket maps, and views of the city – offered different kinds of topographical information to enable visitors to find their way through the streets of the capital.Read more

 Jamaican Maroons fought two major wars against the British during the 18th century.
-With reference to maps and views in the King's Topographical Collection, Miles Ogborn investigates this community of escaped slaves and their attempts to retain their freedom in a landscape of slavery.Read more
+With reference to maps and views in the King's Topographical Collection, Miles Ogborn investigates these communities of escaped slaves and their attempts to retain their freedom in a landscape of slavery.Read more